 Most households have at least one of these two cleaning solutions on hand.
 A single application of one of these products can eliminate bacteria and viruses.
 When you combine several chlorine gas forms, they can cause chest discomfort and even death if inhaled in large quantities.

-For example, you should not store the ammonia-based Windex and the bleach-based Comet together because they are hazardous to one another and you should separate them.
+For example, you should not store the ammonia-based Windex and the bleach-based Comet together because they are hazardous to one another, and you should separate them.

 When used as a disinfectant and a cleaner, bleach can soon become toxic.
 Those who suffer from allergies or other respiratory disorders may be particularly sensitive to the aroma of bleach, which can cause severe respiratory problems.
 When you use bleach to pollute soil and water, the pH levels reach dangerous levels for plants and animals.